Skip to content

 While you were at Evans, you were involved in a research effort that led to the passage of the 2022 Organics Management Law in Washington state.
 Can you share a bit more background about your involvement in this cause?
 How did your Evans education inform and contribute to your approach to this work?

 At Evans, I applied to The Cynthia L. and David S. Harrison Endowed Fellowship for Environmental Policy and was selected to take part as an intern with Zero Waste Washington.
-They do amazing work—it was a very good match for my interests, and they needed someone to focus on organizing a lot of data to assess the landscape of segregated waste collection and drop-off programs across the state and develop a report on this.
+They do amazing work—it was a very good match for my interests, and they needed someone to focus on organizing a lot of data to assess the landscape of segregated waste collection and drop-off programs across the state and develop a report.
 In addition to the environmental policy concentration, I also took classes on quantitative analysis, and I ended up combining the work from those courses with the project at Zero Waste Washington.

 It wasn’t easy to do an analysis of all jurisdictions across Washington state.
 I remember looking at more than 300 jurisdictions, so it was very detailed work.
 This project allowed me to understand the complexity of setting goals at the state level and the implementation at local jurisdictions.
 This process was a good learning experience of how challenging it can be to align efforts on a larger scale.

 Because of the pandemic, I had to return to Chile with my wife and our two kids.
-I had just finished up my studies, but I reconnected with Zero Waste Washington before coming back to Chile and joined on to support a follow-up report that was much more focused on organics.
+I had just finished up my studies, but I reconnected with Zero Waste Washington before coming back to Chile and joined on to support follow-up report that was much more focused on organics.

 This second report was very detailed, too, and it contributed to the 2022 Organics Management Law that Washington passed (HB 1799).
 We worked with data from the State Department of Ecology and conducted more than 60 interviews with representatives of the public and private waste sector across the state.
-This was a great combination of what I learned at Evans in terms of understanding the policy process in the U.S. it is very different from my background here in Chile.
-I think this work was needed to push decision makers across the state to rethink the way it was targeting and dealing with compost and to share the experience from all the advancements that the City of Seattle was leading by then.
+This was a great combination of what I learned at Evans in terms of understanding the policy process in the U.S. –it is very different from my background here in Chile.I think this work was needed to push decision makers across the state to rethink the way it was targeting and dealing with compost and to share the experience from all the advancements that the City of Seattle was leading by then.
 We were showing what was required to take this big step at the state level given its climate commitments.

 This law is great for Washington state, and we really need to address organics everywhere.
 I hope this work can permeate the rest of the country and beyond.
 We need this type of legislation now since we don’t have 100 years to address climate change but less than a decade to avoid its worst consequences.

-The Evans School’s values are equity, courage and service.
+The Evans School’s values are equity, and service.
 In what ways are these values part of the work you have done and continue doing?

 It takes courage just to talk about climate change.
-Standing and speaking and doing something about itand in the case of policy makers and everyone that works on public issues, it takes courage and commitment to work towards those types of targets and goals.
+Standing and speaking and doing something about it – and in the case of policy makers and everyone that works on public issues, it takes courage and commitment to work towards those types of targets and goals.

 Equity is a cornerstone of what we are doing because you cannot think about waste or emissions without thinking about justice or development or human rights, especially in the waste landscape.
 It is important because you are talking about people that are exposed to the burden of society because of historical inequities.
 It is an integral part of whatever you are working on from a public policy lens.